Your small business is on the hunt for CRM software. The only problem is that you weren’t aware there are so many types of CRM options out there.

 From operational CRM to analytical CRM and collaborative CRM, how do you choose the right software for you?

 In today’s post, we’re here to help you do just that.
 We’ll first begin with a CRM meaning (definition) for you, then discuss the types of CRM software in greater detail.

 We’ll also go over a handful of factors to consider before you finalize your software purchase among the various types of CRM software.

-By the time you’re done reading, you’ll know the exact type of CRM that suits your business best.
+By the time you’re done reading, you’ll know the different types of CRM available and identify the exact type of CRM software that suits your business best.

 What Is CRM Software?